crystalfenyx/portfoliosite/README.md

 # Hi there!
 Welcome to my portfolio site.
 This site is a work in progress.

 I am currently enrolled in a 3-month bootcamp where I gain proficiency in HTML, CSS, Bootstrap, Javascript, Java, MySQL and more.
 I decided to code a site for my portfolio, and here it is.
+The site is not fully functional yet, as I am still working on this.
 I designed the layout to be elegant and minimalist.

 These are the projects I'm working on, but are not on Github yet: